josephsl/wintenApps/readme.md

 ## General

 * In context menus for Start Menu tiles, submenus are properly recognized.
-* Certain dialogs are now recognized as proper dialogs.
-These include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later for NvDA 2016.2.1 or earlier.
+* Certain dialogs are now recognized as proper dialogs, including Insider Preview dialog (settings app).
 * NVDA can announce suggestion count when performing a search in majority of cases.
 This option is controlled by "Report object position information" in Object presentation dialog.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: Controller for, live region change, system alert, element selected, window opened.
 With NVDA set to run with debug logging enabled, these events will be tracked.
-* Added ability to check for add-on updates (automatic or manual) via the new Windows 10 App Essentials dialog found in NvDA Preferences menu.
+* Added ability to check for add-on updates (automatic or manual) via Windows 10 App Essentials dialog found in NvDA Preferences menu.
 By default, stable and development versions will check for new updates automatically on a weekly or daily basis, respectively.
 * In some apps, live region text is announced.
 This includes alerts in Edge, results in Calculator and others.
 Note that this may result in double-speaking in some cases.
-Most of the scenarios are now part of NVDA 2017.3.

 ## Alarms and clock